-The Zenaji batteries in the trial are connected to an SMA Sunny Island inverter.
-Although each unit has a BMS, the BMS does not communicate with the inverter.
+The Zenaji batteries in the trial are installed with an SMA Sunny Island inverter.
+Although each unit has a BMS, the system is not designed with any communications between the BMS and the inverter.
 Therefore, the inverter is responsible for estimating SOC based on battery parameters entered, and its own measurements (e.g. voltage, temperature, Coulombs etc.).